Peer Support

 We hold bi-weekly peer-led, support sessions to talk about any difficulties, as well as some chilled socials to allow our members to meet each other.
 The support sessions will encourage conversation around different struggles that people are facing but it’s also okay just to listen!
 Socials won’t focus on talking about physical issues but of course we are always open to listening to anybody and would encourage this amongst members.
 It would also be great to carry out some events to raise awareness or even some fundraisers.

-The Chronic Health Peer Support Group meets in person, bi-weekly on Tuesday evenings 6:30-7:30 in Marchant Syndicate Room A. For further information, please see our Instagram Page below:
+The Chronic Health Peer Support Group meets in person, weekly on Tuesday evenings 6:30-7:30 in Forum Seminar Room 12.
+For further information, please see our Instagram Page below:

 Find out more about the Chronic Health Support Group